thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### WCA Equipment Funding

-At least once a year, the WCA Financial Committee performs a round of equipment funding in order to provide equipment to regions which may not be able to easily afford the equipment they need.
+At least once a year, the WFC performs a round of equipment funding in order to provide equipment to regions which may not be able to easily afford the equipment they need.
 A few weeks before applications open, the WFC will notify all Delegates via email of the timeframe in which applications will be accepted (usually for one entire month).
 Your application must justify why the WCA should purchase the equipment for you, including: listing all the equipment you currently have access to, explaining why it would be difficult to purchase equipment on your own, and demonstrating how having this equipment would allow for growth in your community.

 Within 4 weeks of the end of the application period, the WFC will notify applicants how much, if any, of their funding request has been approved.
 If you are approved for equipment funding, the WFC will immediately work with you to coordinate ordering and shipping it to you.
 Depending on your financial situation, you may have 100% of costs covered or you may have to pay for non-equipment costs such as shipping or import taxes.
 The WFC will clearly state this when explaining their decision on your application so you can be aware of what your expected contribution will be.